 Once complete, Badderam will be a state of the art luxury eco-resort with zero waste.
 It is about luxury – ‘responsible luxury’.
 It will lead the way for true eco-tourism on the Sunshine Coast and will attract visitors from all around the world which will further enrich the region.

 An experience in eco-tourism is as much about the earth and where our food comes from, as it is about showcasing our cultural heritage.
 International guests want to participate in and be shown our ‘culture’.
-Kim and Heidi plan to do this by working with the indigenous community to provide activities such as art lessons and to tell tourists Australia’s Indigenous stories.
-They also plan to provide workshops on permaculture and composting, technology and environment and will invite specialists in these fields to host them.
+Luxury travellers (which Heidi and Kim are) are in search of destination experiences and are seeking to become part of a ‘story’ when they travel.
+Kim and Heidi plan to continue their work with the Indigenous community to provide activities such as art lessons and to tell Badderam guests Australia’s Indigenous stories.
+They also plan to provide workshops on bee revitalisation, permaculture and composting, technology and environment and will invite specialists in these fields to enrich the authenticity of these experiences.

-Kim and Heidi are committed to the creation of Badderam which they hope will be recognised as a luxury eco-tourism leader around the world.
+Kim and Heidi are committed to the creation of Badderam which they hope will redefine ecotourism to make eco travel significantly more luxurious.
+They hope Badderam will be recognised as a luxury eco-tourism leader around the world and that guests will be inspired via indulgence and reward (rather than guilt) to tread softly upon the earth.
 Heidi is the Creative Director and Kim has taken on the role of Investment Director.
-Kim and Heidi are now seeking a partner and operator as committed to luxury eco-tourism as they are, a willing leader to help them with their goal to make the Sunshine Coast the ‘Eco-Smart Coast’ of Australia and the world.
+Kim and Heidi are now seeking a capital investment partner and an international luxury hotel operator to help them with their goal to redefine luxury eco-tourism and the destination resort experience.
+Heidi and Kim believe the Sunshine Coast could become the ‘Eco-Smart Coast’ of Australia and the world.